ignotaC/smallsoft/README.md

 14. **ualist**
   >

-    Program removed, it makes more sens to provide a list of useragents from
+    PROGRAM REMOVED, it makes more sens to provide a list of useragents from
     a server.
 Which I will soon do.

 15. **randstr** `[ -uld ] [ number ]`